isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-05-08-History-Through-Postcards.md

 <br/>
 <img src="/images/Vol-16-issue-1/Postcards/Snake.png">

 The photo featured on this undated postcard is part of a series of four photographs titled “A Big Snake Swallowing a Deer”.
 The photos depict the snake with its distended belly, its capture and the subsequent release of the deer from its stomach.
-Postcards like this suggest that there was a market for such exotica in Singapore. <>Accession no.: B32413807F_0146.</i>
+Postcards like this suggest that there was a market for such exotica in Singapore. <i>Accession no.: B32413807F_0146.</i>
 </div>

 <div style="background-color: white;">